 - Convey your concerns to the appropriate authority.

 - Do nothing.

-- Be afraid of raising your concerns as they will be treated sensitively and with utmost confidence.
+- Be afraid of raising your concerns as whistleblowers will be treated sensitively and with utmost confidence.

 - Approach or accuse any individual personally.

-- Be an investigator; serve as a witness to the act only.
+- Be an investigator, instead serve as a witness to the act only.

 For further enquiries on whistle-blower policy, call or WhatsApp

 Whistle-blower's Hotline at +6019-7797528 or email: email@example.com